-Students will complete a combination of tasks that include; research reports, practical tasks involving project management, design and the development of software solutions and formal exams.
+Students will complete a combination of tasks that include research reports, practical tasks involving project management, design and the development of software solutions and formal exams.

-Relevance to Employment or Further Study: This course prepares students for further study in Computer Science, IT or Programming at University or TAFE.
+This course prepares students for further study in Computer Science, IT or Programming at University or TAFE.